metadatacenter/cedar-manual/docs/pages/glossary.md

 ---
 <br />
 **artifact**: any of template, element, field, instance.
-All CEDAR artifacts are specified using CEDAR's Template Model.
+All CEDAR artifacts are specified using <a href="https://more.metadatacenter.org/tools-training/outreach/cedar-template-model" target="_blank">CEDAR's Template Model</a>.

 ---